Almarranz/Libralato_data/README.md

 5. select_AKs_for_cluster.py.
 Same of AKs_for cluster.py but for an extended cluster
 > Note: At this point this in when I decide if I have a cluster or not.
+___

+# Aproach B: it consists in dividing the data in 4 bigger section and diviede each section in smaller section and look for the clusters.
+IN PROGRESS
+___
+5. sections_A_to_D.py.
+Divide the data in the most obvious 4 sections and stores them in four lists.
+This are the star the matched the GNS (from match_w_GNS.py.), not yet trimmed in velocity or color

+## Other scripts

+Arches_Hosek.py.
+In this iscript arches (or quintuplet) are dbscaned for clustering.
+>In a first step the whole data set is scanned and withdraw the denser cluster.
+>Afterwards a reduced data set is scanned for comparations.
+>Selecting a mini cluster at the center of the found cluster we can have an idea of how a almost disolving cluster might look like in the galactic center.
+>Selecting at the center improves the posibilities of choosing  mini cluster without any false cluster member in it.
+>In this mini cluster we can look for de dispersion in velocity and color to have an idean of what we are looking for in Lkbralato data. same_cluster_diff_MS.py.
+Fins same cluster around different MS **whithin the same search(dbscan or hdbscan)**.